Posandu/tronic247/posts/how-to-edit-code-online/index.md

 ---

 :::warn{title="Outdated information"}
-This post was written a long time ago and may contain outdated information.
-Use it at your own risk.
+This post was written a while ago and may contain outdated information.
 :::

 Do you need to edit code online here is the solution.